anomalizer/ngx_aws_auth/README.md

 20160902/us-east-1/s3/aws4_request

 ```
+## Supported environments
+This plugin is tested against a variety of nginx versions, compilers, OS versions and hardware architectures.
+Take a look at the .travis.yml file or the latest travis build status to see the versions that the plugin has been tested against

 ## Known limitations
 The 2.x version of the module currently only has support for GET and HEAD calls.
 This is because